 The highlight of staying at Tamboti was the nocturnal sounds.
 Our tents overlooked the dry river bed of the Timbavati River, with just a chain link fence separating us from hyenas, lions, elephants, and leopards.
 Tamboti does have monkeys and honey badgers that roam the campsites, so the tents, and especially food, need to be locked up at all times.
 Monkeys are able to open refrigerators, turn doorknobs, and find their way into unlocked tents and even cars.

 Both nights we heard an animal kill.
 Out of the silence there comes this sudden chaos of roaring, squealing, lots and lots of rustling and thrashing in the brush, and then grunting as the captured animals dies.
 The second night it sounded like an elephant may have even got into the mix, as we heard the trumpeting of an elephant that may have been a little too close to the melee.

-The second kill we heard, on our second night, occurred during dinner.
-It was 6:30 pm, already nighttime, and we could hear everything perfectly, we just couldn’t see it because of the darkness.
-It sounded like it was just 100 meters down the fence line.
+On our second night, it sounded like the animal occurred just outside of the Tamboti camp.
+It was 6:30 pm and already it was dark outside.
+We could hear everything perfectly, we just couldn’t see it because of the darkness.
 If I had to make a guess, I would say some lions caught and killed a warthog.
 Hearing it was amazing.
 It is such a violent, dramatic, alarming thing to hear one animal catch and kill another.

-After our two night stay at Tamboti we traveled into the park, spending two nights at Satara Rest Camp.
-Our safari adventures continue!
+After our two night stay at Tamboti we traveled into the park, spending two nights at Satara Rest Camp and ending at Crocodile Bridge.